 How Big Do Long-Haired Jack Russell Terriers Get?

 Long-haired Jack Russells can grow up to be anything between 10 and 15 inches tall, and this is the same height as the short and broken coat Jack Russell.
 They can grow up to be anything between 18 to 22 inches long, and if properly fed, can weigh anything between 13 and 17 pounds.

 How Long Do Long-Haired Jack Russell Terriers Live?

-Jack Russells, no matter the type of coat, can live up to anything between 13 and 16 years old, with some even reaching the age of 17 years.
+Jack Russells, no matter the type of coat, can live up to anything between 13 and 16 years old, with some even age of 17 years.
 As with all dogs, getting the proper care is vital as it will help your dog live a longer healthier, and happier life.

 It is worth noting though that Jack Russells suffer from certain old age problems which we will discuss next.

 As with any other dog breed, long-haired Jack Russells can suffer from certain old age problems.
 Let’s take a closer look.

 Unfortunately, Jack Russells can go completely deaf or only partially deaf as they get older.
 One of my Jack Russells is rather old and she is partially deaf.
 While this is not an ideal situation for her, she is still going on very strong and living a happy life.

 Jack Russells are prone to many of the same eye conditions that occur in other breeds.
 However, it is important to note that they are particularly prone to Glaucoma.